microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/infra/README.md

 ## Template Overview

-The lab explores Red Teaming Agent usage in the context of an AI Agent application (with underlying tools and models) running in Azure AI Foundry.
+The lab explores Red Teaming Agent usage in the context of an AI Agent application (with underlying tools and models) running in Microsoft Foundry.
 To provide a sandbox environment that can _evolve with the learner_, we will use the [Get Started with AI Agents](https://github.com/Azure-Samples/get-started-with-ai-agents) template with the architecture shown below.

 The template provisions a single AI Agent with a backing Large Language Model - and a front-end UI (web app) hosted in a Contaner Apps environment.
 While the template has support for Azure AI Search activation, this is _optional_.
 The template also allows you to activate features like tracing and application insights by configuring the _azd_ environment before deploying infrastructure with `azd up`.